Vedic Meditation vs Transcendental Meditation:

 In-Person (Vedic Meditation) vs. Online (Transcendental Meditation)

-One key difference is that in Vedic Meditation, all four days of the course take place in person with an expert teacher.
-This is the way that Maharishi had always taught meditation.
+One key difference between Vedic Meditation and Transcendental Meditation is the course structure.
+In Vedic Meditation, all four days of the course take place in person with an expert teacher.
+This in-person approach is the same way that Maharishi Mahesh Yogi always taught Vedic Meditation.

 My students tell me that Transcendental Meditation offers only the first day of the course in person.
 The rest of the sessions take place in a pre-recorded format and over Zoom.